nalsi/curriculum_vitae/curriculum_vitae_Kai_20180827.md

 * **Li, K.** & Yan, E. (2018).
 Co-mention network of R packages: Scientific impact and clustering structure. *Journal of Informetrics*, 12(1), 87-100. [https://doi.org/10.1016/j.joi.2017.12.001][9]
 * **Li, K.**, Yan, E., & Feng, Y. (2017).
 How is R cited in research outputs?
 Structure, impacts, and citation standard. *Journal of Informetrics*, 11(4), 989–1002. [https://doi.org/10.1016/j.joi.2017.08.003][10]

-**Refereed Conference Papers**
+**Refereed Full Papers in Conference Proceedings**

-* Pascua, S., **Li, K.**, & Greenberg, J. (2019).
-Toward A Metadata Activity Matrix: Conceptualizing and Grounding the Research Life-cycle and Metadata Connections.
-In *Proceedings of the International Conference on Dublin Core and Metadata Applications*.
 * **Li, K.**, & Yan, E. (2019).
 Using a keyword extraction pipeline to understand concepts in future work sections of research papers.
 In 17th International Conference on Scientometrics and Informetrics.
-* Guerra, J., Wei, Q., **Kai, L.**, Ahumada, L., Winston, F., & Desai, B. R. (2018).
-Scosy: A Biomedical Collaboration Recommendation System.
-Presented at the 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Honolulu, HI, USA.
 * Feng, Y., **Li, K.**, & Agosto, D.E.
 (2017).
 Healthy users’ personal health information management from activity trackers: The perspective of gym-goers.
 In *Proceedings of the Annual Meeting of Association for Information Science & Technology* (54: pp. 71-81). [doi:10.1002/pra2.2017.14505401009][11]
 * **Li, K.**, Greenberg, J., & Lin, X. (2016).
 Software Citation, Reuse and Metadata Considerations: An Exploratory Study Examining LAMMPS.
 In *Proceedings of the Annual Meeting of the Association for Information Science and Technology* (53: pp. 1-10). [doi:10.1002/pra2.2016.14505301072][12]
 * Qin, J., & **Li, K.** (2013).
 How portable are the metadata standards for scientific data? a proposal for a metadata infrastructure.
 In *Proceedings of the International Conference on Dublin Core and Metadata Applications* (pp. 25–34).
 [Link][13]

-**Posters**
+**Refereed Short Papers in Conference Proceedings**

+* Pascua, S., **Li, K.**, & Greenberg, J. (2019).
+Toward A Metadata Activity Matrix: Conceptualizing and Grounding the Research Life-cycle and Metadata Connections.
+In *Proceedings of the International Conference on Dublin Core and Metadata Applications*.
+* Guerra, J., Wei, Q., **Kai, L.**, Ahumada, L., Winston, F., & Desai, B. R. (2018).
+Scosy: A Biomedical Collaboration Recommendation System.
+Presented at the 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Honolulu, HI, USA.

+** Refereed Conference Posters**

 * **Li, K.**, Chen, P.-Y., Fang, Z. (2019).
 Disciplinarity of Software Papers: A Preliminary Analysis.
 In *Proceedings of the Annual Meeting of Association for Information Science & Technology* (56).
 * **Li, K.**, & Chen, P.-Y. (2019).
 A preliminary scientometric analysis of the Cross-Strait scientific collaboration.
 In 17th International Conference on Scientometrics and Informetrics.